 Overtime is one and one-half times the normal hourly rate.

 Live In Nanny:

-The live in nanny must be paid for every hour she works but are not automatically entitled to the overtime differential.
-(There are states that do not recognize the live-in exclusion, notably CA, NY, NJ, MD, MN and OR.)
+The live in nanny must be paid for every hour she works but is not automatically entitled to the overtime differential.
+(There are 8 states that do not recognize the live-in exclusion, CA, MA, NY, NJ, MD, MN and OR.)

 Hours worked include the following:

 - All hours on duty, including meal time if the employee is required to remain at the premises during meals.

 - Time when children are in school IF nanny is required to be “on call” for any emergencies such as early dismissal, child sick at school, etc.

 In general, hours worked includes all time that the employee is required to be at the employer’s home and all time that the employee is required to be ‘on call’ in the course of his/her duties.